udip-rai/react-apps/README.md

 - Actually Im not gonna use debounce.
 Gonna apply the good old hard-codin' everything
 - I also added a hook that makes component visible on click & closes when clicked anywhere else (except that component).
 - Added some toast messages for status messages

+### git commit -m "05 - Worked with REST API and got required results"

+- Modified json file from API such that main components get the required props
+- Used 3 different APIs,
+  - 2 APIs from OpenWeather
+    - One to fetch city names after the user hits Enter so that I dont have to call the other apis if this one fails (THIS API needs the API_KEY & city name)
+    - Another one to fetch details of the weather of the entered city/place name (This API needs API_KEY & city name)
+  - 1 BigDataCloud from BigDataCloud
+    - In order to get the specific details of the city like accurate location of the place (This API needs API_KEY & Latitude/Longitude both)